kyle-deprow/grandM/src/doc/design.md

   - `PIECE_OFFSET`: Offset value for initial piece positions.

 ## Future Development
+- Continue debugging until board and pawns are working.
 - Implement logic for validating moves in `Board:isValidMove()`.
 - Enhance piece-specific behaviors by overriding `Piece:getValidMoves()`.
 - Develop AI for computer player moves.
 - Expand configuration options for more diverse gameplay.

 ## Notes
+- Tab space sizing is set to 2 spaces.
 - Ensure all JSON configuration files are correctly formatted and accessible.
 - Consider adding sound effects and animations for a more engaging experience.